All Food Scraps Are Good To Go!

 Towards the end of 2018 Council supplied a bench top container (kitchen caddy), compostable bags and education materials to 5,500 households in St Marys, Clapham, Panorama, Pasadena and Eden Hills.

-The three year pilot program is currently in its second year.
+The three year pilot program is about to enter its final year.
 If you live in the above suburbs and have your bins collected on Thursdays please visit us at our Civic Centre or our Libraries to receive free compostable bags.
 Please bring your ID as proof of residence.

 The pilot program, which will be undertaken over the next three years, aims to divert green organics from landfill.